Jessica Beck (Snapshots from Black America)

 Laurence Pears and Katie Villa in The Exeter Blitz Project by Jessica Beck and Helena Enright at The Bike Shed Theatre 2012.
 Photo by Ben J. Borley

-For All Alone by Gene David Kirk at SoHo Playhouse, NY International Fringe Festival 2007.
+For All Alone by Gene David Kirk at SoHo Playhouse, New York International Fringe Festival 2007.